-All supporting documents must also be sent to the Licensing Team for consideration, the application will be turned around within 7 days at which point an officer will contact you to book a plate appointment.
+All supporting documents must also be sent to the Licensing Team for consideration without such documents your application cannot proceed, the application will be turned around within 7 days at which point an officer will contact you to book a plate appointment.

 The supporting documents must include:

-A valid certificate of fully comprehensive motor insurance (stating for hire and reward)
+A valid certificate of fully comprehensive motor insurance (stating for hire and reward), naming all drivers

 Proof of vehicle ownership